 The problem with using a hosting service is that standards of service might change over time.
 If you find yourself unhappy with how your hosting partner performs, moving your emails to another email service may be stressful.

-Like many things in life, there isn’t a concrete answer to this.
+Like many things in life, there isn’t a concrete answer.
 Aside from the advantages and disadvantages of each email model, your specific situation needs to be considered as well.
-If you plan to have more than five email accounts in operation, it will likely be a good idea to consider hosting your email or use business email hosting.
+If you plan to have more than five email accounts in operation, it will likely be a good idea to consider hosting your email or using business email hosting.